Updated 1 June 2020 – this page will be updated regularly

 The Ohel (prayer hall) will remain closed.
 Washing facilities will be available with hand sanitizers.

--As you cannot attend then the service will be broadcast on WhatsApp, Zoom, or Skype etc. You may also wish to do the Shiva in this way – most services are being carried out on Zoom.
+We will continue broadcasting the service on WhatsApp, Zoom, or Skype etc., as even where there are 5 attendees there will be many people who would like to show their support by being in virtual attendance.
+You may also wish to do the Shiva in this way – most services are being carried out on Zoom.

-When the restrictions have been lifted, all friends and family will be able to mourn their loved ones in the customary way.
-There will be memorial services held for all these funerals held after this period which will be arranged by the synagogue or JJBS, at which the JJBS staff and rabbis will be available to assist with El Malei Rachamim and Kaddish, and for burials families will have the opportunity to put a small amount of earth on the grave to complete the filling in process so that they have taken part in the burial of their loved one.
+Whilst no date has yet been set, there will be memorial services held for all funerals held during the period of closure which will be arranged by the synagogue via the JJBS, at which the JJBS staff and rabbis will be available to assist with El Malei Rachamim and Kaddish, and for burials, families will have the opportunity to put a small amount of earth on the grave to complete the filling in process so that they have taken part in the burial of their loved one.